ArthurHoaro/Public-GitLab/README.md

 You should also be aware that **Public GitLab** only applies to the latest [stable](https://github.com/ArthurHoaro/Public-GitLab/) release branch of GitLab.
 So, use the *-stable branches!
 The `master` branch on this repo has a high chance to be broken.
 ## Changelog

+  * [2013-11-23] : GitLab now supports public mode.
+Follow [this migration guide](https://github.com/ArthurHoaro/Public-GitLab/doc/migration.md) to clean up your database and files, and get back to the official repository.
+This fork will no longer be supported (except for migration support, of course).

+  > And again, thank you everyone for your support about this fork, it has been a pleasure to work on it.

   * [2013-10-05] : Public GitLab supports GitLab 6.1 (stable) - [Upgrade 6.0 to 6.1](https://github.com/ArthurHoaro/Public-GitLab/blob/6-1-stable/doc/update/6.0-to-6.1.md)
   * [2013-08-25] : Public GitLab supports GitLab 6.0 (stable) - [Upgrade 5.4 to 6.0](https://github.com/ArthurHoaro/Public-GitLab/blob/6-1-stable/doc/update/5.4-to-6.0.md)